carbon-language/carbon-lang/docs/design/pattern-matching.md

 > Naively, this would allow you to call
 > `MaxV1(.count = 3, .repeated_value = 7)`.
 This is both surprising and exposes
 > an implementation detail that you wouldn't want callers to rely on.
 Seems like
 > we need this to express our intent more clearly.
+Possible solution: perhaps
+> `Array(T)` will implement an interface that defines what variadic patterns
+> it may be constructed from, instead of implicitly using every constructor.

 The `MaxV3` example demonstrates a case where the variadic should not consume all remaining arguments.
 There are a few cues in this example: